AlessandroSaviolo/RetinaNET-Object-Detector/README.md

-# RetinaNET Object Detector
+# RetinaNET Object Detector for SVHN Dataset

 This project is part of a series of projects for the course _Selected Topics in Visual Recognition using Deep Learning_ that I attended during my exchange program at National Chiao Tung University (Taiwan).
 See `task.pdf` for the details of the assignment.
 See `report.pdf` for the report containing the representation and the analysis of the produced results.

-The purpose of this project is to implement an object detector for the [SVHN dataset](http://ufldl.stanford.edu/housenumbers/).
+The purpose of this project is to implement an object detector for the [SVHN Dataset](http://ufldl.stanford.edu/housenumbers/).
 The implementation consists of a RetinaNET object detector which uses the keras-retinanet package.
 Due to the lack of computational power, the presented model is trained by first loading a pre-trained model and then training it for few epochs.
 Moreover, due to this problem, ResNet-50 model is used as feature extractor.
 Since the evaluation metric is mAP, the hyper parameters of the model are tuned in order to obtain the highest mAP as possible.

 ## 1. Dataset